maarten-dp/mimics/README.md

 ```

 # A more elaborate example
 This example won't make much sense, as Flask-SQLAlchemy plays quite nicely when it comes to having control over the local scope while still performing global actions, but I thought it was a nice example of what the library is capable of.
-Here we'll defer the creation, initialization and persisting of an SQLAlchemy model.
+Here we'll defer the creation, initialization and persistence of an SQLAlchemy model.

 Once we've done all we wanted, we can play it whenever it suits us best.